sarangnayak/Glassmorphism-Generator/README.md

 	•	Quickly iterate — change one slider, get updated preview + CSS
 	•	Useful for landing pages, modals, overlays, cards, hero sections
 ---
+## 🛠️ Why Use This Tool?

+- Build modern glassy UI components without guessing filter or fallback values
+- Quickly iterate — one slider change updates the preview and CSS
+- Ideal for landing pages, modals, overlays, cards, hero sections

+---

+## 💡 Roadmap (Possible Improvements)

+- Add theme presets (light / dark / gradient variants)
+- Enable downloadable CSS or exportable code snippet
+- Add multiple preview modes (desktop / mobile)
+- Add color picker with predefined theme palettes
+- Add fallbacks for browsers without `backdrop-filter` support
+---
+## 🤝 Contributing

+Contributions, improvements, or UI tweaks are welcome!

+1. **Fork** the repository
+2. **Create a new branch:** `feature/your-feature`
+3. **Make your changes** and test thoroughly
+4. **Open a Pull Request**

+Please follow the existing coding style and structure.
+---
+## 📜 License

+This project is licensed under the **MIT License**.
+See the **LICENSE** file for full details.